darrellsilver/norc/INSTALL.md

 After which our daemon stops, and the process ends:

-        $ tmsdctl --status --det 1 --filter all
+        $ norc --det 1 --filter all
         Status as of 10/28/2009 23:15:37
         1 ALL tms daemon(s):
         ID    Type      Region          Host     PID   Running   Success   Error   Status               Started                 Ended